-- PURPOSE: The purpose of this policy is to provide Beeler Construction employees and management with the information necessary for the safe and proper use of forklifts and industrial lifts. - POLICY: Beeler Construction provides a safe and healthful workplace for all of its employees.
+PURPOSE: The purpose of this policy is to provide Beeler Construction employees and management with the information necessary for the safe and proper use of forklifts and industrial lifts.

+POLICY: Beeler Construction provides a safe and healthful workplace for all of its employees.
 All employees must become familiar with the following Forklift and Industrial Lift Safety program.
-This program has been developed to comply with OSHA 29 CFR 1910.147. - TRAINING: All Beeler Construction employees shall receive initial training regarding forklift and industrial lifts use, further refresher training will be provided periodically.
+This program has been developed to comply with and industrial lifts use, further refresher training will be provided periodically.
 Employees who have been trained for the use of forklifts will receive an Operator's License upon completion of the training.
 Training shall include formal training and practical hands on operational training by a qualified instructor.
 Operators must renew these licenses prior to expiration date; refresher training is required every three years.
-Work-place specific training will be provided as required.
+Work-place specific training with operator evaluation will be also be provided as needed.
 All training shall be documented with employee name, training date and name of trainer recorded.